Great-Blue-Herons/QA/README.md

 QA is a question and answers service that suports the following queries:

+- All questions/answers for a given product id
 - All questions/answers made by a user
 - All answers for a question
 - Keyword search